pflanze/functional-perl/docs/intro.md

 project provides functions/methods to work with these, too:

     repl> $l->drop(10)
-    Exception: Illegal division by zero at (eval 136) line 1.
+    Exception: 'Illegal division by zero at (eval 136) line 1.
+    '

 Ok, to be able to skip over that, we'd have to go back to our second definition of `inverse`.
 But anyway, we could also start at a safer